What Is Technical SEO?

 You can check whether your site uses HTTPS by simply visiting it.

-Just look for the “lock” icon in the address bar to confirm.
+Just look for the “lock” icon to confirm.

 If you see the “Not secure” warning, you’re not using HTTPS.

 In this case, you need to install a secure sockets layer (SSL) or transport layer security (TLS) certificate..